 - Simmer for a few minutes more, and season with salt and pepper to taste.

-Pour this sauce over a pan of baked enchiladas for an authentic Mexican meal that your family will love.
+Pour this sauce over a pan of baked enchiladas for a Mexican meal that your family will love.

 Note: This enchilada sauce recipe has been updated (2019) for improved flavor and consistency.

 - 1/4 cup chili powder

 - 1 teaspoon cumin

 - 1/2 teaspoon oregano

 - 2 cans tomato sauce 15 ounces each

 Heat oil in a saucepan.
 Whisk in flour and cook 2-3 minutes while stirring until fragrant and nutty smelling.